umich-its-ss/ogping/README.md

 ## Usage

 First, create an OpsGenie "API" integration.
 This API key can be used among all heartbeats on your team.
 Configure it as:
- - :green_check_mark: Read Access
+ - ✅ Read Access
- - :green_check_mark: Create and Update Access
+ - ✅ Create and Update Access
- - :empty_check_box: Delete Access
+ - 🔲 Delete Access
- - :green_check_mark: Restrict Configuration Access
+ - ✅ Restrict Configuration Access
- - :green_check_mark: Enabled
+ - ✅ Enabled

 Note the API key provided.